adilsezer/lithuaningo/docs/index.md

 ---
-title: Home
+title: Lithuaningo Home
 ---

-# Welcome to My Docs Site
+# Welcome to Lithuaningo Docs Site

 This is the home page.